mattdifford/zuru/pages/contact.md

 ---
 layout: contact
 description: This is results-driven innovation.
 This is money-where-our-mouth-is marketing.
-This is ZURU Group.
+This is Zuru Group.
 permalink: /contact
 title: Contact us
 header_text: Get in touch<br>to find out more